 Gaya (aka Kaya or Karak) was a confederation which ruled central-southern Korea during the Three Kingdoms period from the 1st to 6th century CE.
 The peninsula was dominated by Gaya's more powerful neighbouring kingdoms of Goguryeo (Koguryo), Baekje (Paekche), and Silla, but Gaya, often the forgotten entity in this period, was nevertheless rich in iron ore and their craftsmen became highly skilled at fashioning iron objects such as armour and weapons.
 The high level of culture achieved by the Gaya states would influence Japan, their most important trading partner.
 The confederation came to a definitive end when it was fully conquered by the Silla kingdom in 562 CE.

 The traditional dates for the Gaya confederacy are 42-532 CE, however, modern historians prefer to emphasise the entity's more certain existence from the 2nd century CE.
-The confederation consisted of six tribes, the most powerful of which were the Tae Kaya and Kuya tribes, with the latter later known as the Pon Kaya ('Original').
-These had developed from the original 12 states of Pyonhan.
+The confederation consisted of six tribes, the most powerful of which were the Dae Gaya and Guya tribes, with the latter later known as the Bon Gaya ('Original').
+These had developed from the original 12 states of Byeonhan.
 The overall area of Gaya control was west of the Naktong River and south of Mt.
-Kaya.
-The capital was established at Pon Kaya.
+Gaya.
+The chief city-state was Geumgwan Gaya (Bon-Gaya).

 The Gaya confederation prospered due to its fertile agricultural lands, maritime trade, and above all, its rich iron ore deposits.
 There are few details available on the working of the Gaya states or daily life, but we can imagine a similar model to the contemporary Three Kingdoms where a royal family dominated a hierarchical aristocracy which, in turn, governed the provinces dominated by a farming peasantry.

 There are some clues as to Gaya religious life offered by artefacts recovered from tombs.
 There many pottery vessels contain residues of food offerings suggesting shamanistic beliefs.
 Some examples of royal crowns imitate trees and antlers, again suggesting links with shamanism.
-In addition, a mural in a Gaya tomb at Koa-dong has the typical motifs seen in Buddhist art such as lotus leaves and clouds.
+In addition, a mural in one Gaya tomb has the typical motifs seen in Buddhist art such as lotus leaves and clouds.

 Throughout their history, the Gaya states were constantly harassed by their neighbours the Silla and Baekje kingdoms and consequently never had the opportunity to form a more centralised state which political stability might have permitted.
-From the mid-4th century CE, Baekje became more territorial ambitious during the reign of King Kun Chogo and attacked Gaya lands.
-Then when the Silla kingdom expanded in the 6th century CE, Gaya's alliance with Baekje did it no good at all and Pon Kaya was conquered and destroyed (532 CE), as was Tae Kaya (562 CE) and the other important Gaya towns.
+From the mid-4th century CE, Baekje became more territorial ambitious during the reign of King Geunchogo and attacked Gaya lands.
+Then when the Silla kingdom expanded in the 6th century CE, Gaya's alliance with Baekje did it no good at all and Bon-Gaya was conquered and destroyed (532 CE), as was Daegaya (562 CE) and the other important Gaya towns.
 The Gaya confederation was no more.

 Relations with Japan & China

 Ties with the Wa (Wae) of Japan were particularly close, and scholars continue to debate which culture more influenced the other.
 The issue is coloured by nationalistic bias so that some historians claim that Gaya was a Japanese colony while others propose that horse riders from the Eurasian steppe came to Japan via Gaya and introduced the burial tumulus to that culture.
-Evidence is lacking either way, although most scholars agree that the Gaya was the more advanced culture and recent finds of iron horse armour, notably from the 5th century CE tomb at Pokchon-dong, suggest that the Gaya did master the use of that animal.
+Evidence is lacking either way, although most scholars agree that the Gaya was the more advanced culture and recent finds of iron horse armour, notably from a 5th century CE tomb, suggest that the Gaya did master the use of that animal.
 More certain is that iron was the most important Gaya export to Japan.
-Early relations with Han China is evidenced by 1st-century CE Chinese coin finds at Pon Kaya and by the presence of the sloping kiln used by Gaya potters.
+Early relations with Han China is evidenced by 1st-century CE Chinese coin finds at Bon-Gaya and by the presence of the sloping kiln used by Gaya potters.

 Art & Architecture